smarthomeNG/plugins/network/README.md

         nw_udp_listen: 127.0.0.1:8888
 ```

-If you send a TCP/UDP packet to the port, the corrosponding item will be set to the TCP/UDP payload.
+If you send a TCP/UDP packet to the port, the corresponding item will be set to the TCP/UDP payload.
 ``$ echo teststring | nc -u 127.0.0.1 8888`` would set the value of ``item2`` to ``teststring``.

 #### nw_udp_send